-Arms and wrists

-Always start with a wrist warmup.
+Arms and wrists Always start with a wrist warmup.
 Grip your fingers together and loosely rotate your wrists.
 Do this for about a minute.

-Pull your shoulders up while you breathe in.
+Neck, back and shoulders Pull your shoulders up while you breathe in.
 Drop your shoulders while breathing out.

-Sit up straight and pull your shoulders down and backwards.
+Neck, back and shoulders Sit up straight and pull your shoulders down and backwards.

-Fold your arms over each other, pull your elbows forward and round your back.
+Neck, back and shoulders Fold your arms over each other, pull your elbows forward and round your back.

-Arms and wrists

-Put your forearm and hand flat on the table.
+Arms and wrists Put your forearm and hand flat on the table.
 Make a fist and tilt your hand upwards.
 Keep your forearm still.
 Now put your hand down flat again

-Sit up straight and turn your head as far as you can over your shoulder.
+Neck, back and shoulders Sit up straight and turn your head as far as you can over your shoulder.
 Do this on both sides.